gwongwen/stm32wle5_rtos_lorawan/README.md

 We have to create an application and add end device to the TTN network to see if the code is well.
 The parameters of the end device are defined in app_lorawan.h header file.

-If specification 1.0.4 of Lorawan is used, the code stores the DevNonce in NVS (Non-volatile Storage) as per LoRaWAN 1.0.4 Specifications.
+If specification 1.0.4 or 1.1.1 of Lorawan network-layer is used, the code stores the DevNonce in NVS (Non-volatile Storage) as per LoRaWAN 1.0.4 Specifications.

 The LoRaWAN network-layer setting are:

     - frequency plan                    Europe 863-870 MHz (SF for RX2)
-    - LoRaWAN version                   LoRWAN speccification 1.0.1
+    - LoRaWAN version                   LoRWAN speccification 1.0.4
-    - regional parameters version       TS0001 rRegional Parameters 1.0.1
+    - regional parameters version       RP002 regional parameters 1.0.4
     - LoRaWAN class                     Class A

 **First Board used** : Cicecrone board by Move-X